Pink Flower

 The outcome

-I synthesised research, iterations, and validation into a Journey Map capturing all core user workflows and interactions.
+I synthesised research, iterations, and validation into a Journey Map capturing all 3 primary user group workflows and interactions.
 Every step and feature, current or pipeline, reflected real user insights.

-The map became a key artefact for the Product Owner to communicate Activity Tracker’s value to executives and the organisation, making a complex system understandable at a glance and highlighting the evidence-based decisions behind the design.
+The map was printed, put on the kitchen wall, and became a key artefact for the Product Owner to communicate Activity Tracker’s value to executives and the organisation, making a complex system understandable at a glance and highlighting the evidence-based decisions behind the design.

 Launched and 100% adopted